intro-to-data/Labs/Week 07/README.md

 Preamble
 ========

-This lab has two large goals:
+This lab has two goals:

 1. Help you go further with your understanding of relational data.
 2. Prepare for the mid-term.